roasted99/social-y/README.md

     bundle exec rspec
    - #### Views
 	 Go to http://localhost:3000/ for login.
-	 Use below credential to login if db has been seeded.
+	 Use below credential to login if you run `rails db:seed`.

     test@example.com